recallnet/recall-loader-cli/README.md

-# hoku-loader
+# recall-loader

-A simple cli for perf/load testing with the hoku cli (buckets and blobs)
+A simple cli for perf/load testing with the recall cli (buckets and blobs)

 ## Storage